Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

-F is not a best response after B to any such belief, so equilibria in which F occurs with positive probability after B do not satisfy the compatibility criterion.
-Since the compatibility criterion is a necessary condition for patient stability by Theorem \ref{thm:PS_is_compatible}, no quiche-pooling equilibrium is patiently stable.
-Since the set of patiently stable outcomes is a non-empty subset of the set of Nash equilibria by Proposition \ref{thm:nash}, pooling on beer is the unique patiently stable outcome.
+\textbf{Fight} is not a best response after \textbf{Beer} to any such belief, so equilibria in which \textbf{Fight} occurs with positive probability after \textbf{Beer} do not satisfy the compatibility criterion, and thus no quiche-pooling equilibrium is patiently stable.
+Since the set of patiently stable outcomes is a nonempty subset of the set of Nash equilibria, pooling on beer is the unique patiently stable outcome.

-By Remark \ref{rem:general_learning_model}, quiche-pooling equilibria are still not patiently stable in more general learning models involving either heterogeneous priors or social learners. {} $\blacklozenge$ \end{example}
+By Corollary \ref{cor:1}, quiche-pooling equilibria are still not patiently stable in more general learning models involving either heterogeneous priors or social learners. {} $\blacklozenge$ \end{example}

-\subsection{Patient stability and equilibrium dominance}
+\subsection{Patient Stability and Equilibrium Dominance}

-In generic games, equilibria where the receiver plays a pure strategy must satisfy a stronger condition than the compatibility criterion to be patiently stable. \begin{defn} Let
+In generic signaling games, equilibria where the receiver plays a pure strategy must satisfy a stronger condition than the compatibility criterion to be patiently stable. \begin{defn} Let